-Teufelsberg was just a short distance away from RAF Gatow as the crow flies, but the wide Havel River between the two meant that road traffic had to make a lengthy diversion via the Heerstrasse, a five kilometre, multi-lane highway running from the East German border at Staaken right into the centre of West Berlin.
+Teufelsberg was just a short distance away from RAF Gatow as the crow flies, but the wide Havel River flowing between the two meant that road traffic had to make a lengthy diversion via the Heerstrasse, a five kilometre, multi-lane highway running from the East German border at Staaken right into the centre of West Berlin.
 The Heerstrasse, which literally translates as Military Road, was always congested during daylight hours.
-I had to use it on my way to and from work, and every time I needed to visit the centre of Berlin on other duties or for pleasure.
+I had to use it on my way to and from work, and every time I needed to visit the centre of West Berlin on other duties - or for pleasure.

 Above: The large building in the foreground was Edinburgh House, a British forces guest hotel for officers and their families, located on one corner of Theodor-Heuss-Platz (named after Theodor Heuss (1884–1963), the first President of Germany after World War II

 There were road junctions every few hundred metres along the Heerstrasse, all controlled by traffic lights.
-I was fascinated, and irritated, by the traffic light control system - very advanced even by today's standards.
-Flashing digital light signals every 200 metres or so between junctions indicated the speed to drive at (between 20 and 50 kph) if you wished to connect with a green signal at the next junction.
-The system assumed that all drivers obeyed the maximum speed limit of 50 kph, very strictly enforced for all military vehicles but largely ignored by all others.
+I was fascinated, and irritated, by the traffic light control system - very advanced then even by today's standards.
+Flashing digital light signals every 200 metres or so between junctions indicated the speed to drive at (always between 20 and 50 kph) if you wished to connect with a green signal at the next junction.
+The system assumed that all drivers obeyed the maximum speed limit of 50 kph, very strictly enforced for all British military vehicles but largely ignored by all others.
 Berliners were adept at working out how fast they needed to drive, anywhere between 60 and 90 kph, to reach an earlier green signal at the next junction.
 I suppose they could save several minutes on their daily commute when they got it right, but every now and again one of the drivers got it wrong, slammed on the brakes and caused vehicles behind to brake even more sharply hoping to avoid a nose-tail collision.

 Incidentally, during my years in Germany there was a rule that was strictly enforced throughout the country as well as in West Berlin: any driver who collided with the vehicle in front was automatically deemed to be responsible for the collision, irrespective of what the driver in front had just done.